- American Physical Society Sites

 - Become a Member

-Creating a compelling poster presentation for a scientific meeting can be intimidating, but it doesn’t have to be.
-Use the information below, and refer to our PDF checklist to help guarantee that your poster is meeting-ready.
+Creating a compelling poster presentation for a scientific meeting can be intimidating but doesn’t have to be.
+Planning ahead and reviewing the advice on this page will help to guarantee that your poster engages your audience, accurately presents your research, and is ready for the meeting.

 Know Your Audience